-THC in edibles and cannabis, in general, can linger in the body for up to six weeks for heavy consumers.
+Any amount of THC and its metabolites found in edibles and other cannabis products, in general, can remain in your system for up to six weeks if you are a heavy consumer.
 The slow rate that edibles release THC into the body can cause more of it to accumulate into fat tissue.
-There are several natural options consumers can utilize to help clear THC out of their system if they need to be drug tested.
+There are several natural options consumers can utilize to help clear THC out of their system if someone eats an edible and they need to be drug tested.

-We can't guarantee you will pass that drug test nor can we definitively say how long THC will stay in your individual system.
+We can't guarantee you will pass urinalysis, hair tests, saliva tests, or other drug test, nor can we definitively say how long THC will stay in your individual system.
 Each persons body is unique to them so each case will inevitably differ.
 This information should be used as an informational guide to help you understand how long edibles will stay in your system.